 Initially, I felt such frustration when the words on the screen failed to match the vision inside my head.
 Then, as I kept going without any tangible progress, I went from disbelief to fear that I was never going to be able to create a physical copy of any of the many books I have written inside my head since I was an inquisitive, precocious 5-year-old.
 I would have given up except, this is not my first showdown with fear, disappointment, or even blind panic, and I happen to know that a victory is all the more sweeter when won after a long, hard struggle.
 I shifted some of my focus to other ventures and the rest of it on improving my writing skills and maintaining my faith in myself.

-Here are a few ways you can overcome failure and achieve all your goals –
+Techniques to overcome failure and achieve all your goals -

 1. Before you even try to master your sense of defeat, process it in its entirety.